alcalbg/alcalbg/README.md

 I have over 10 years of experience developing web services and applications, including open-source projects like [FileGator](https://github.com/filegator/filegator) and [GoTuna](https://github.com/gotuna/gotuna), as well as commercial services like [LinkPreview API](https://www.linkpreview.net) and [VanillaVoice](https://www.vanillavoice.com/).

-I've also had the opportunity to contribute my skills to various international medium-scale companies.
+I've also had the opportunity to contribute my skills to various international companies as a developer and team lead.

 ### My skills